Where to buy swimwear that fits in London

 The first step is to get out all the swimwear you already own, and try it on.
 Doing this in the harsh light of day can feel a little cruel, so instead choose an evening when you've got plenty of time for a little changing room session.
 A relaxing bath beforehand can help, as can removing any body hair you would for the beach in order to get the full effect.

-For every costume you try on look for the three 'Fs': fit, flatter, fading.
+For every costume you try on look for the three 'Fs': does it fit?
+Is it flattering?
+Has it faded?
 If it doesn't tick all three of these categories then it's not going to help you feel perky pool-side.
 As you try each one on, think about how you felt last time you wore it: did this one's strap dig in painfully, or did that one threaten to expose your chest every time you swam?
 If so, even if it still ostensibly fits, it shouldn't make the cut.

 Once you've identified what you have you can then decide what else you need – think about activities on your holiday – swimming and sunbathing are the obvious ones, but you might also find yourself running around with children, or even surfing and trying water sports.